atrodondi/atrodondi-gmail.com/README.md

  3. [Moment](https://www.npmjs.com/package/moment)
  4. [dotenv](https://www.npmjs.com/package/dotenv)

+# App orgnization
+I started out by first declaring all of the global variables and the getting the packages declared before anything else starts to get going.

+Each potential command that can be entered is handled by its own function.
+The appropriate function triggers depending on what the command input is.

  # Questions?
 Developed and Maintained by Me, [A. Rodondi](https://github.com/atrodondi)